STI Testing & Treatment

 Free STI Testing

 Hope Pregnancy Center provides free and confidential limited STI testing and treatment for men and women.
 We test for gonorrhea and chlamydia.
 Make an appointment for free STI testing and to learn more about reducing your risks of contracting a STI.
-We can also give paps & swab open sores if eligible.
-Call for details about the appointment process.
+Please call us for details regarding STI testing before booking an appointment at this time.

 Chlamydia is the most frequently reported bacterial sexually transmitted infection in the United States.
 Any sexually active person can be infected with chlamydia.
 The greater the number of sex partners, the greater the risk of infection.
 Because the cervix of teenage girls and young women is not fully matured, they are at particularly high risk for infection.